YukiCodepth/AutoScribe.AI/README.md

-📘 DualSage.AI
+📘 AutoScribe.AI

-AI-Powered Transcript Summarization for Academia and Business** Built for the IBM AI & Automation Unpacked Hackathon – June 2025
+AI-Powered Transcript Summarization for Academia and Business Built for the IBM AI & Automation Unpacked Hackathon – June 2025